Joseph Monroe

 Joseph E. Monroe (born c.1830) was a state legislator in Mississippi.
-He was photographed by E. von Seutter.

-He was born in Kentucky.
+Joseph Monroe was born in Kentucky.
 He represented Coahoma County in the Mississippi House of Representatives from 1874 to 1877.
-He was a member of the Knights of Pythias.
+He was a member of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia.

 Monroe and his wife, Jane, had two children.
 She was listed as a widow in 1900.